r-portas/sandbox/nextjs/shadcn/README.md

   - This defines a `baseColor` which is used to generate the default color palette, which _can't_ be changed after initialization, its not clear how this works though.
 - Creates a `lib/utils.ts` file, which contains a `cn` function that merges class names together
   - It seems to just combine `clsx` and `tailwind-merge` together?
+- Configures the theme in the `globals.css` file
+  - This is a useful reference to see what tokens are available

+## Tokens

+TODO

 ## Using Dark Mode as the default

-- Open the `globals.css` file and delete the `:root` class, then rename the `.dark` class to `:root`, the custom variant at the top can be deleted too.
+- ~~Open the `globals.css` file and delete the `:root` class, then rename the `.dark` class to `:root`, the custom variant at the top can be deleted too.~~
+  - This doesn't work as the `:root` class defines some non-color tokens, like the border radius
+- Add `className="dark` to the `html` tag in `layout.tsx`

+## Adding a component

+Adding a component is as simple as running a single line command

+## Adding a Block